-'The clock is ticking': EU warns Britain of poor Brexit progress
+"The clock is ticking": EU warns Britain of poor Brexit progress

 May’s spokesman said London was working on two options for post-Brexit customs cooperation.

-Under a customs partnership, Britain could collect tariffs on goods entering the country on the EU’s behalf.
+Under a customs partnership, Britain could collect tariffs on the EU’s behalf.
 Under a second idea, for a streamlined customs arrangement, traders on an approved list would be able to cross borders freely with the aid of automated technology.

+While both sides want to continue close cooperation on internal security and foreign policy after Brexit, even this area, previously seen as an easy part of the unprecedented divorce negotiations, has seen a series of recent hiccups.

+Britain and the EU have clashed over the Galileo satellite project, and the bloc has criticised London for what it called its lackadaisical use of a key travel and crime database.

-But the EU has said London must come up with a solution for the Irish border conundrum and highlights that has not happened.
+The EU has said London must come up with a solution for the Irish border and highlights that has not happened.
 Both sides worry that reinstating a physical border between EU-member Ireland and Britain’s province of Northern Ireland - including to manage customs - could revive violence there.

-Other outstanding issues include guarantees for expatriate rights, agreeing on security cooperation and trade rules after Brexit.
+Other outstanding issues include guarantees for expatriate rights and trade rules after Brexit.

-With May’s cabinet, her ruling Conservative party and the British split on Brexit, the prime minister has come under increasing pressure at home in recent weeks to make a decision on customs.
+With May’s cabinet, her ruling Conservative party and the British public split down the middle on Brexit, the prime minister has come under increasing pressure to make a decision on customs.

-The Brexit schedule is tightening, sources said, which helps the EU negotiating strategy to pile pressure on London before the June summit but mostly is due to lack of substantial headway in the talks.
+The Brexit schedule is tightening, Brussels sources said, which helps the EU to pile pressure on London before the June summit but is mostly due to lack of real progress in the talks.

 Dutch Foreign Minister Stef Blok said it was too early to discuss an extension of the timeline, but added: “The aim is now to conclude a deal in the time schedule that has been agreed on ...
 I very much hope we will agree but there are no guarantees, unfortunately.”